tseno-stamenov/MicrosoftGraph-PowerShell-Scripts/README.md

 # MicrosoftGraph-PowerShell-Scripts

 A repository where I will upload PowerShell scripts that I’ve written or tested myself in real environments, mainly for Microsoft 365, Azure, and Microsoft Graph.
+The scripts have been tested, but their use is at your own risk.

 ---